Marble Run With an Inclined Plane

 - We tried a small deacon's bench which is 15.5 inches (40 cm) high.
 We also tried a low stool which is 11 inches (28 cm) high.
 The lower height reduced the speed of the marbles.
 This allowed the marbles to settle into the cups without popping back out.

-- You can observe the speed of the marbles and make alterations in the degree of slant as you engage in the activity.
+- You can observe the speed of the marbles and make alterations in the degree of incline as you engage in the activity.

 OPTION:

-- One long piece of cardboard that can be bent in the middle would probably work just as well.
-A bend in the middle of the run helps reduce the speed of the marble.
+- If you use one long piece of cardboard, make a bend in the middle or near the top.
+A bend in the cardboard helps reduce the speed of the marble.
 If it rolls too quickly it is more likely to flip over the side of the track or pop out of the cup.

 Step 3.
 Place small disposable cups at the bottom of the structure.